 Interesting differences between German and Belgian imported beer

-Skip to main content in article(see)
+Skip to the main content of the article(see)

 German imported beer has very strict beer purity laws that only allow the use of water, yeast, hops and malt, as well as strict production process laws.
 Meanwhile, Belgian imported beer can add anything they like as long as it is not toxic, such as coriander, fruit,…